 WHAT TO CONSIDER WHEN CHOOSING A VHF MARINE RADIO

-This is where a VHF Marine Radio comes into its own, helping to keep you and others securely connected in a marine context and shielding you from any potential harm.
+It’s in situations like these where a VHF Marine Radio is valuable, enabling you to remain securely connected in a marine context and shielding you from any potential harm.

 For people that work offshore often, using a specific radio system known as a VHF radio enables them to stay in contact easily with co-workers, ports, harbours and in the event of an emergency, the coastguard.

 Making sure you have the right model of VHF radio is essential in making sure you get the full benefits of this equipment.
 With a VHF marine radio, you will be secure in the understanding that, if required, you will be able to convey information swiftly and straightforwardly, reducing risk and enabling you to work more effectively.

 With this in mind, NRC have prepared a little checklist of what features you may want to think about when choosing a marine radio and what to be mindful of before you set out.

 VHF radio commonly come as either fixed or handheld.
 Which variety you choose will of course be shaped by the nature of your activity and personal needs.